kickslip/geniushumans/tasks.md

-[*] 7. redirect on prices need to be a scrolldown to packages [*] 8. loading spinner on book now and message component [] 9. confirmation on the delete button on the the admin booking
+[*] 7. redirect on prices need to be a scrolldown to packages [*] 8. loading spinner on book now and message component [] 9. confirmation on the delete button on the the admin booking [] 10.
+Add messaging for  user that connects to messages comp in admin